SwapnaliMore-bit/Manual_Testing_projects/README.md

 # Manual_Testing_projects
-this is my manual testing projects
+This is my manual testing project.
 Author-Swapnali more